ramenengine/afkit/README.md

 ## Getting Started

+If you downloaded a release, put it in your project folder and rename the folder to just `afkit`.

 Make copies of kitconfig.f_ and allegro5.cfg_, removing the underscores.

 Set platform to the appropriate string.
 See the Cross-platform Support section.